da-bao-jian/ethernaut_solutions/README.md

 ### 3.Coin Flip
 Explanation:

-* In this problem, the source of randomness depends on the blockhash of the previous block and a fix variable 'FACTOR', which is obtained by:
+* In this problem, the source of randomness depends on the blockhash of the previous block and a fixed variable 'FACTOR', which are obtained by:

 	    uint256 blockValue = uint256(blockhash(block.number.sub(1)));
 	    uint256 coinFlip = blockValue.div(FACTOR);